shivang-16/Amazon_Clone/README.md

-# Amazon_Clone
+# Amazon_Clone(Not completed Yet)
-This is the clone website of Amazon.in..
-HTML, CSS and JAVASCRIPT are used
+This is the clone website of Amazon.in